erjank/teaching/memory/README.md

 >
 > The next time you have a team meeting, give everyone a sheet of paper
 > and have them spend a few minutes drawing a concept map of the project
-> you're all working on---separately.
+> you're all working on–separately.
 On the count of three, have
 > everyone reveal their concept maps simultaneously.
 The discussion that
 > follows everyone's realization of how different their mental models of
 > the project's aims and organization are is always interesting…